soartech/new-goal-system-4/README.md

 Typed objects are collections of WMEs that share the same left-most identifier.
 They are identical to "plain old data structures" in object oriented programming.
 NGS typed objects are created using one of the following macros:
 * `ngs-create-typed-object-by-operator`: Used to create a new, o-supported, typed object.
-* `ngs-icreate-typed-object-in-place`: Used to create a new i-supported typed object and any sub-structure under that object.
+* `ngs-create-typed-object`: Used to create a new i-supported typed object and any sub-structure under that object.
-* `ngs-ocreate-typed-object-in-place`: Used to create sub-structure under objects that you create using ngs-create-typed-object-by-operator.
+* `ngs-create-typed-sub-object-by-operator`: Used to create sub-structure under objects that you create using ngs-create-typed-object-by-operator.

 Here's an example of creating an o-supported typed object.
 Note you don't have to write the apply rule (application is handled for you internally).
 Note that by default, this will replace any existing object.
 If you wish to add to a multi-attribute set, pass `NGS_ADD_TO_SET` as the last parameter to `ngs-create-typed-object-by-operator`.
 By default the operator preferences are `+ =`, but this can also be overridden.
 ```tcl